MACCNYC/maccnyc.github.io/_documents/organizing.md

 *Horizontalism:* We are against entrenched power structures both within our own group and society as a whole.
 Therefore our mode of organizing shall be, to the fullest extent possible, horizontal rather than hierarchical.

 ## Goals
-* Challenging and eventually abolishing the state, capitalism and all structures or systems that uphold oppressive social institutions like white supremacy and patriarchy.
+* Challenging and eventually abolishing the state, capitalism and all structures or systems that uphold oppressive social institutions.
 * Facilitating the growth and advancement of the anarchist movement in New York City and beyond.
 * Building egalitarian and equitable social, political and economic structures that provide an alternative to the current system and stand as proof of concept for the efficacy of anarchism’s ideas.